ordinary-slim/moving_heat_source/readme.md

 - [ ] Timer
 - [ ] Get pointer to connectivity instead of copying
 - [ ] Protect con from e.con
+- [x] activeElements from activeNodes
+- [x] Active/Deactivate from MeshFunction

 Dependencies: